09 Early years practice policy

 - A first intervention option may be to carry on with applying differentiated support and to review the child’s

 progress at an agreed date.
-If the child’s needs are more complex, then the decision maybe to go straight ahead and prepare 09.13b SEN support: Action plan with detailed evidence-based
+If the child’s needs are more complex, then the decision maybe to go straight ahead and prepare an Individual Education Plan (IEP) with detailed evidence-based

 interventions being applied straight away and simultaneously external referrals made.